-10.4 Budget Preparation
+10.5 Budget Preparation

-The Chief Financial Officer is responsible for preparing each year an annual revenue budget for consideration by the Business Services Committee, before submission to the Board.
+The Director of Finance is responsible for preparing each year an annual revenue budget for consideration by the Business Services Committee, before submission to the Board.
 The budget should also include monthly cash flow forecasts for the year and a projected year-end balance sheet.
-The Chief Financial Officer must ensure that detailed budgets are prepared in order to support the resource allocation process and that these are communicated to all budget holders as soon as possible following their approval by the Board.
+The Director of Finance must ensure that detailed budgets are prepared in order to support the resource allocation process and that these are communicated to all budget holders as soon as possible following their approval by the Board.